diasks2/amcharts_example/README.md

 #amCharts tutorial for Ruby on Rails - pulling data from your database to populate your graph
 - - -
-[amCharts](http://www.amcharts.com/) is a set of JavaScript/HTML5 charts that includes serial (column, bar, line, area, step line, smoothed line, candlestick and ohlc graphs), pie/donut, radar/polar and xy/scatter/bubble charts.
+[amCharts](http://www.amcharts.com/) is a set of JavaScript/HTML5 charts.
 In this tutorial, I will go over how to pull the data from a database to populate your graph or chart.

 A big thanks to [@chiragsinghal](https://twitter.com/chiragsinghal) for helping me get this working.
 However, any mistakes in this tutorial our purely my own.